- American Physical Society Sites

 The Northwest region is home to many high-tech companies and industries employing physicists, yet these scientists often find it difficult to participate in national APS meetings.
 Consider our Section's activities as a more accessible alternative.
 From past annual meetings, it is clear that the talks delivered by physicists in industry are amongst the most popular with our student participants and very enlightening to the rest of us.
 The participation of industrial physicists also provides job-networking opportunities of benefit both to industrial employers and students who may soon be seeking jobs in the area.

 In order to serve all of the Section, we have always attempted to host our meeting at a wide variety of locations and institutions across the region: from Banff to Eugene and from Victoria to Pocatello.
 Not only large universities but primarily undergraduate institutions, such Whitman College and Lewis & Clark, have hosted our meetings in the past.
-As we begin making plans for our Spring 2015 meeting, please consider if your institution might be interested in hosting it and contact the NWAPS Executive Committee if interested.
+As we begin making plans for our Spring 2015 and 2016 meetings, please consider if your institution might be interested in hosting it and contact the NWAPS Executive Committee if interested.